OpenBankingUK/knowledge-base-pub/standards/read-write.md

 The offers endpoint is used by an AISP to retrieve the offers available for a specific AccountId or to retrieve the offers detail in bulk for all accounts that the PSU has consented to.
 It is up to each ASPSPs to determine  what information needs to be made available through these end-points, based on individual regulatory considerations.

+### **For message signing, what should be the input payload for the signature (e.g. HTTP body, parsed JSON, canonicalised JSON etc)?**

+The standard states
+The HTTP body would form an un-encoded payload as defined in <a href="https://tools.ietf.org/html/rfc7797" class="external-link" rel="nofollow">RFG 7797</a>

+The only workable option is to use a buffer or character array that represents the HTTP body.

+### **Should the trust anchor in detached JWS Signatures in Sandbox be openbanking.org.uk or openbankingtest.org.uk?**

+The standard only specifies the trust anchor value to be used in production scenarios when using the OBIE Directory.
+The value openbanking.org.uk should be used to identify the OBIE Directory as the trust anchor.

+The standard does not specify the trust anchor value to be used when the OBIE Sandbox Directory is used as a trust anchor.

+The model bank that is commissioned by the OBIE will accept either openbanking.org.uk or openbankingtest.org.uk as tan values.

+### **Why does the OBIE standard not use standard security headers such as Content-Security-Policy, X-XSS-Protection etc ?
+Can an ASPSP add these headers to their responses?**

+The APIs are not meant to be surfaced up in a browser directly and it does not make sense to include those headers in the context of these standards.

+ASPSPs may add additional headers in their responses.
+The standard does not prohibit this behaviour.
+The TPP may ignore such headers.

+On the other hand, if the ASPSPs expect a specific header to be set by TPPs in the request, that would be possibly non-compliant behaviour.

 ## FAPI

 ### **Is it mandatory to include the `scope` claim when calling the token end-point as part of an authorization_code grant?**